-In addition to the fees set forth above, the Administrator may be entitled to receive additional fees from Mineral Issuers which the Partnership subscribes for Flow-Through Shares or Flow-Through Units of.
+In addition to the Administrator's Fee, the Administrator may be entitled to receive additional fees from Mineral Issuers which the Partnership subscribes for Flow-Through Shares or Flow-Through Units of.
 Any such fees would be paid directly by the Mineral Issuer and are at no additional cost to the Partnership.